ASTRAGON1/Learn-Ease/README.md

-# EDU Platform – Graduation Project
+# LearnEase – Graduation Project

 This platform is an educational web app that uses AI to generate personalized learning paths for special needs students.
 It includes features for students, teachers, and admins.